 Discussion then ensued on the wording of the motion.
-After some discussion it was pointed out by Vice Chair Dave French that a motion on the subject of student memberships was made but not seconded at the Board meeting held on February 11, 2021.
-Vice Chair French then read the motion that was made on February 11th which proposed amending MSM's bylaws by adding the youth membership category to article 2.
+After some discussion it was pointed out by Vice Chair Dave French that a motion about student memberships was made but not seconded at the Board meeting held on February 11, 2021.
+Vice Chair French then read the motion that was made on February 11th (copy attached to these minutes) which proposed amending MSM's bylaws by adding the youth membership category to article 2.
 Chris Heck commented that the wording of the motion left out the details regarding this new membership category.
 Secretary Vaitkunas replied that this motion simply creates the new student membership, and a policy would have to then be written and approved by the Board that would have all the details on the dues cost, benefits of the youth membership and so forth.
-There was subsequent discussion on the wording and intent of this motion and questions raised by several Directors were resolved to their satisfaction.
+There was subsequent discussion on the wording and intent of this motion MINUTES - Board of Directors meeting Friday - August 5, 2021 and questions raised by several Directors were resolved to their satisfaction.
 With no further discussion, the following motion was made.